 I began the project trying to solve a personal problem with basic woodworking skills and tools.
 If I were to do it again a few places to improve come to mind.

-- Headboard to platform connection - Precise slots could allow the headboard to slide into the platform tightly at a slight angle and simply the design tremendously.
+Precise slots could allow the headboard to slide into the platform tightly at a slight angle and simplify the design tremendously.